schibsted/spid-tech-docs/resources/articles/getting-started.md

 mvn install -q exec:java -Dexec.mainClass="no.spid.examples.GettingStarted" -Dexec.args="<client-id> <secret>" -e | python -m json.tool
 ```

-When working with the SDK from Java, you might be more interested in
+When working with the Java client, you might be more interested in
-`SpidApiResponse`'s `getJSONData()` method:
+`SpidApiResponse`'s `getJSONData()` method.

 #### :tab PHP